-his or her new school?
-How will you support the new school to prepare for my child? reading, writing, maths and science as well as current reading and spelling ages.
+What information will be provided to his or her new school?
+How will you support the new school to prepare for my child?
+We provide the new setting with information on current levels of achievement in reading, writing, maths and science as well as current reading and spelling ages.
 The SENDCo liaises with the SENDCos from other schools as appropriate.
 She meets with the SENDCo of the secondary school in the autumn term to discuss pupils in Year 6 who need additional support and invites them to attend Annual Reviews.
 In the spring there is a further meeting and the individual needs of the children are discussed and transition plans and additional visits are agreed.
-In addition we forward any reports written by specialists and any assessments that have been undertaken on the shild. that have been undertaken on the child.
+In addition, we forward any reports written by specialists and any assessments that have been In addition, we follow and any reports written by specialists and any assessments that have been undertaken on the child.
 We also inform them of current provision and needs.